 We may earn money or products from the companies mentioned in this post.
 Read our disclosure policy.

 Salzburg, the famous birthplace of Mozart is a city of Baroque architecture, alpine lakes, and green mountainous pastures.
 It is divided into two sections by the Salzach River; Salzburg’s Old Town on the left and New Town to the right.
-Salzburg’s Old Town is a UNESCO World Cultural Heritage Site and a must see while here.
+Salzburg’s Old Town is a UNESCO World Cultural Heritage Site and a must see while in Austria.

 1. Hohensalzburg Fortress – While you can walk, why not take the funicular to the top?
 When you arrive at the Fortress, you will get the most magnificent view of the historic city!
 Once inside, you will be able to get a better understanding of what life was life at the Salzburg court.
 Admission is FREE with the Salzburg Card.